 Aegle is developing novel therapies using bone marrow mesenchymal stem cell (MSC)-derived extracellular vesicles (EVs) to treat disorders with significant unmet medical need.

 Our proprietary EV harvesting technology has the potential to develop therapies in multiple therapeutic areas.
 We are initially developing AGLE-102TM as a first-in-class therapy for a rare, monogenetic, pediatric disease called dystrophic epidermolysis bullosa (DEB).
-Aegle’s IND for DEB has been cleared by the FDA.
+Aegle’s Phase 1/2 clinical trial involving AGLE-102 in individuals living with Recessive Dystrophic Epidermolysis Bullosa (RDEB) is now open for enrollment.

 Pipeline